spectrocloud/librarium/docs/docs-content/security/product-architecture/product-architecture.md

 You can use the gateway validation service log to trace APIs with a unique ID, Tenant UID, or Session UID.
 To avoid revealing unnecessary information, all UIDs are 48-bit random hex strings.

-Refer to the [API Authentication](https://docs.spectrocloud.com/api/v1/auth/) guide for details.
+Refer to the [API Key Authentication](../../user-management/user-authentication.md#api-key) guide for details.